HDB Financial Services allots ₹15,500 crore NCDs via private placement

 *this image is generated using AI for illustrative purposes only.

-hdb financial services has allotted 50,500 Secured Redeemable Non-Convertible Debentures (NCDs) aggregating ₹5,050 crore on a private placement basis to raise long-term capital.
-The Debenture Allotment Committee approved the issuance on June 08, 2026, which includes two separate tranches with varying tenures and coupon rates to optimize the cost of funds.
+HDB Financial Services has allotted 1,55,000 Secured Redeemable Non-Convertible Debentures (NCDs) aggregating ₹15,500 crore on a private placement basis.
+The Debenture Allotment Committee approved the issuance on June 11, 2026, to optimize the cost of funds across varying tenures.
+The debentures offer coupon rates ranging between 7.18% and 8.23% and are secured by a charge over the company's receivables.

 The NCDs are secured by a first and exclusive charge by way of hypothecation over the present and future receivables of the issuer.
-The company is required to maintain a minimum asset cover of one time the principal outstanding and interest accrued but not paid throughout the tenure of the NCDs.
-The debentures are proposed to be listed on the Wholesale Debt Market Segment of BSE Limited, providing liquidity to investors.
+HDB Financial Services is required to maintain a minimum asset cover of one time the principal outstanding and interest accrued but not paid throughout the tenure of the instruments.

 Historical Stock Returns for HDB Financial Services